pangor/content_lock/README.txt

      profile page.
 This is intended for administrators or moderators only.

-3. Configure the module at Site Configuration >> Content lock.
+3. Configure the module at Content management >> Content lock.

     Use javascript to detect leaving the node form - Automatically unlock nodes when users navigate away from a node edit page by clicking miscellaneous